vita nouva / diary

 ../i/17:22_Courtyard_of_a_Mosque_at_Broussa/2026-02-07_17-23-22_screenshot.png

 I genuinely miss when mosques looked like this, simple and messy yet cozy and very beautiful.
-When I was young, my Dad used to take me to a mosque in our town were I used to do Hifz.
+When I was young, my Father used to take me to a mosque in our town were I used to do Hifz.
 It was called the Wastani mosque but this was only the colloquial name, as I grown up to learn that the name in the official government references is "The Antique Mosque" المسجد العتيق in Arabic.
 Although it didn't have a courtyard, that mosque had a very similar architecture and as similar dome.
 I never thought that it was beautiful when I was young (again, I used to go everyday for at least 4 years continuously, doing Kuttab with Dad), I just accepted it as a part of the town.

 It had the same redness in the artwork, and sometimes a beautiful yellow vectors of light coming from the open fractals of the dome, that aging and its wither have produced.
 It was really beautiful.
 For some reason it reminds me of houses in Cinema Paradiso (1988).